Karak Nuh

-Karak (also Kerak, Karak Nuh or Karak Noah) (كرك) is a village in the municipality of Zahle in the Zahle District of the Beqaa Governorate in eastern Lebanon.
+Karak (also Kerak, Karak Nuh or Karak Noah) (كرك) is a village in the municipality of Zahlé in the Zahle District of the Beqaa Governorate in eastern Lebanon.
 It is located on the Baalbek road close to Zahle.
 Karak contains a sarcophagus claimed by the locals to be the tomb of Noah.
 The inhabitants of Karak are Melkites, Maronites and Shia Muslims.

 History

 The town was an important religious site during the Middle Ages, drawing devotion from the local rural village communities.
+During the medieval period, Karak Nuh, the shrine of biblical Noah, was identified with Shiites and had become a centre of Shiite learning.
+Shia muhaddith Ahmad ibn Tariq ibn Sinan was born in the town in 1132.
 The town was known as al-Karak during the time of the Ayyubid dynasty and changed to Karak Nuh under the Mamluks.

-During high medieval times, the town produced Shia muhaddith Ahmad bin Tariq bin Sinan (b.
-1132).
-In the mid-13th century, the settlement to the north of Karak Nuh, Bḥaouchiyya, was inhabited by Tanukhid emirs from Mount Lebanon who practiced the Shia faith.

-It became known as a center of learning for Shia Islam and the administrative centre of the southern Beqaa.
-Under the Mamluks Karak Nuh served as the administrative center of southern Beqaa.
-The Mamluk viceroy of Syria, Tankiz, established the first recorded waqf endowment for the shrine dedicated to Noah in Karak in 1331.
-Damascene historian Shams al-Din ibn Tūlūn (1475-1546), who visited the town described it resting on the slopes of Mount Lebanon, and its people famous for their Shia faith.
+Under the Mamluks, Karak Nuh became the administrative center of the southern Bekaa valley (al-Biqa' al-Azizi).
+The earliest known waqf endowment for the shrine was established in 1331.
+In 1439, the Sheikh of Karak Nuh, himself a Mamluk auxiliary commander, was attacked by a mob in Damascus and killed for being a rafidi.
+The vicinity of Karak Nuh was also inhabited by Tanukhid emirs from Mount Lebanon, sons of al-Muwaffaq ibn Zahr al-Tanukhi, who reportedly practiced the Shia Islam.
+Damascene historian Shams al-Din ibn Tulun (1475–1546), who visited the town noted that "its people were famous for their Shia faith".

 A Safavid sheikh, Ali al-Karaki, and various dignitaries were born in the town.
-Under the Ottoman Empire, in around 1528, the Bedouin Banu Hanash emirs who controlled the southern Beqaa Valley in accord with the Harfush dynasty and other notable locals increased the waqf endowment and confirmed the Shia Muslim Alwan family as its hereditary custodians.
 In 1533–1548, the town was the second largest in the Beqaa valley after Baalbek, comprising 590 households, all Muslims.
+The town was largely devastated in strife between the Yunus Harfush and Fakhreddine in 1623 and as a result was abandoned for several decades, with many of its inhabitants moving to Jabal Amel.

-A major earthquake damaged the town's distinguishing minaret in 1705, which required repair.
+A major earthquake damaged the town's distinguishing minaret in 1705, which required repair by the 'Alwan family.

 In 1838, Eli Smith noted el-Keraks population being Metawileh and Catholics.